Feeling bad about not filing your taxes yet? Don't worry, tax-filing procrastination is a common disease that inflicts most Canadians 😉

 So, why is TurboTax is so great?
 It’s threefold:

-It’s affordable - The price ranges from $16-$47, which is way cheaper than an accountant (P.S. through KOHO's offer you get a 20% discount).
+It’s affordable - The price ranges from $16-$47, which is way cheaper than an accountant.
 You don’t actually pay until the very last step when you officially file, so try it out for free if you want!

 It’s super simple - The software is laid out “interview style,” meaning you’re guided through a series of questions.
 Your answers will prompt you to put in all the relevant information that applies to you.